iotaledger/streams/documentation/docs/libraries/rust/getting_started.md

 }
 ```

-### Subscriber example
+### Subscriber
-Replace the seed of the subscriber with a random string, paste the announcement link from the author script above and run the script to let the subscriber find the channel.
+Replace the seed of the subscriber with a random string, paste the announcement address from the author script above and run the script to let the subscriber find the channel.

 ```
 use anyhow::Result;